Canadian Utilities Limited Performance

 | CDUTFDelisted Stock | USD 17.56 0.00 0.00% |

-Canadian Utilities has a performance score of 9 on a scale of 0 to 100.
-The firm shows a Beta (market volatility) of -0.0217, which signifies not very significant fluctuations relative to the market.
-As returns on the market increase, returns on owning Canadian Utilities are expected to decrease at a much lower rate.
-During the bear market, Canadian Utilities is likely to outperform the market.
-Canadian Utilities right now shows a risk of 0.3%.
+The firm shows a Beta (market volatility) of 0.0129, which signifies not very significant fluctuations relative to the market.
+As returns on the market increase, Canadian Utilities' returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Canadian Utilities is expected to be smaller as well.
+Canadian Utilities right now shows a risk of 0.0%.
 Please confirm Canadian Utilities variance and kurtosis , to decide if Canadian Utilities will be following its price patterns.

 Risk-Adjusted Performance